2017 Toyota RAV4 Reviews

-The verdict: The 2016 Toyota RAV4 is a useful compact crossover SUV, but the SE trim level is let down by a stiff ride and a high price tag.
+The 2016 Toyota RAV4 is a useful compact SUV, but the SE trim level is let down by a stiff ride and a high price tag.

 We tested a 2016 Toyota RAV4 in the new, sporty SE trim level, also equipped with the optional Advanced Technology Package that includes sonar parking sensors, 360-degree cameras, forward collision warning with automatic emergency braking and adaptive cruise control.
 The test SUV cost $34,595 including a $900 destination charge.
-The RAV4 also is sold in a new-for-2016 hybrid version (XLE only), which is reviewed here.
+The RAV4 also is sold in a new-for-2016 hybrid version, which is reviewed here.

 Non-SE models already felt more composed and sporty than the Equinox, Rogue and CR-V. By trying to "dial up" the suspension performance in the SE, Toyota seems to have gone too far.
 It jiggles a lot over rougher roads and greets potholes with a noticeable crash.
 The compliance that makes the other RAV4 trim levels enjoyable to drive is largely gone.

-Looking at the combined mileage figures, the RAV4’s 25 mpg fuel economy beats the four-cylinder, AWD Equinox (23 mpg), but it trails AWD versions of the CR-V (27 mpg) and Rogue (28 mpg).
+Looking at the combined mileage figures, the RAV4's 25 mpg beats the four-cylinder, all-wheel-drive Equinox (23 mpg), but it trails all-wheel-drive versions of the CR-V (27 mpg) and Rogue (28 mpg).

 SE models get a power driver's seat, contrast stitching and a choice of two interior colors — black and black/cinnamon.
 For 2016, all RAV4s have a more uniform interior appearance across all trim levels.
 Gone are the sometimes mismatched trim pieces and, in a move that's particularly welcome to my eyes, the faux carbon-fiber inlays around the door lock switches are history.